 The following chart shows a history of OCERS' investment performance over the past fifteen years.
 Although there have been years in which OCERS exceeded its assumed rate of return, the years in which OCERS incurred significant losses, such as the 21% loss in 2008, have a dramatic negative impact.
-OCERS' average return for the 15 years reflected below is 6.98%, which is slightly below its assumed rate of return of 7.0%.
-When OCERS' actual return falls below its assumed rate of return, OCFA incurs higher retirement rates/costs.
+OCERS' average return for the 15 years reflected below is 7.2%, which is slightly above its assumed rate of return of 7.0%.

 OCERS' investment return also impacts the funding level of the entire system, as demonstrated in the following chart.
 After the 21% loss in 2008, OCERS UAAL increased and its funding level began to drop.
 The funding level started to improve in 2013 when OCERS rate of return exceeded the assumed rate of return.
-There was only a small increase to the funding level in 2018.
+The funding level continued to improve in 2019.